LAW338D.001 Japanese Law

 *End of the term

-Seminar structure: This seminar meets once a week on Wednesday, 9:30 to 12:30 with a mid-time 15-minutes break.
-In each class, we will cover two topics.
+Seminar structure: This seminar meets once a week on Wednesday, 14:00 to 17:00 with a mid-time 15-minutes break in room 113.
+Basically, in each class, we will cover two topics.

 IT IS EXPECTED THAT ALL OF THE STUDENTS WILL READ THE ASSIGNMENT FOR EACH CLASS AND COME TO THE CLASS FOR DISCUSSION.
 ACTIVE PARTICIPATION IN THE CLASS DISCUSSION IS STRONGLY ENCOURAGED.

 textbookKENNETH L. PORT, GERALD PAUL MCALINN & SALIL MEHRA, COMPARATIVE LAW: LAW AND THE LEGAL PROCESS IN JAPAN (3rd edition Carolina Academic Press 2015) (PMM) (useful but not mandatory)or you can also read indicated pages of the underlined articles instead of the textbook.
-All these articles are available in the library or on-line.
+All these articles are available in the library or on-line through Law Library.
 Other articles listed are for your reference only.

-Class participation 30% and final assignment 70%.
+ASSESSMENTS OF LEARNINGClass participation 30% and final assignment 70%.
 Students will be evaluated based upon the class participation and final essay paper.
-The essay paper will be assigned 70% of total evaluation and the class performance will be assigned 30% of total evaluation.
+The class performance will be assigned 30% of total evaluation and the final essay paper will be assigned 70% of total evaluation.

-Class participation: Class participation mark is evaluated based upon the class attendance, performance as a student moderator and the degree of active participation in the class discussion.
+Class participation: Class participation mark is evaluated based upon the class attendance, degree of the interests and the degree of active participation in the class discussion.
 Each student is required to attend the class after reading assigned materials and is encouraged to participate in the class discussions.
-Regular attendance and active participation are especially import to provide you with deeper knowledge and understanding.
+Regular attendance and active participation are especially important to provide you with deeper knowledge and understanding.
 During the classroom discussions, we will pick up many specific issues, including new issues and new judgments, and discuss how we should resolve the cases.
-With respect to major issue for discussion, we might pick up the student moderator to moderate the discussion.
 If you miss too many classes, you will not be eligible to submit your final paper.

-All reading materials can be found in the textbook or in the library online.
+COPYRIGHTAll reading materials can be found in the textbook or in the library online.
 No power-point files or video-recordings uploaded will be allowed to be published or distributed.